Automatic train stop: United States

 The majority of systems meeting the definition of Automatic Train Stop in the United States are mechanical trip stop systems associated with rapid transit lines built in the first half of the 20th century.
 Since 1951 ATS has been required by the Interstate Commerce Commission (later the Federal Railroad Administration) as a minimum safety requirement to allow passenger trains to exceed a speed limit of 79 mph.
 The regulatory requirement refers to a system that triggers an alert in the cab of the locomotive whenever the train passes a restrictive wayside signal and that then requires the locomotive engineer to respond to the alert within a set period of time before the brakes are automatically applied.

 The most popular implementation of ATS for the mainline railroad industry was made by the General Railway Signal company starting in the 1920s and consisted of inductive coils mounted just outside the right hand rail in relation to the direction of travel.
 Often referred to as just ATS in railroad operating books, the full name of the system is Intermittent Inductive Automatic Train Stop to differentiate it from mechanical systems being offered at the time.
 The popularity of ATS as a train protection mechanism fell after the introduction of track coded cab signals in the 1930s.

 ATS installations in the United States

 Japan

 Many trains in Japan are equipped with this system.
-The ATS systems in Japan are slightly similar to those used in the United States, but are mostly transponder-based.
-The first ATS systems in Japan were introduced in the 1920s, but did not become commonplace until the late-1960s as a result of the Mikawashima train crash which occurred in 1962.
+The ATS systems in Japan are slightly similar to those used in the United States, but are nowadays primarily transponder-based.
+The first mechanical ATS systems in Japan were introduced on the Tōkaidō Main Line in 1921, followed by the Tokyo Metro Ginza Line in 1927; but ATS did not become commonplace in the country until the late-1960s as a result of the Mikawashima train crash which occurred in 1962.

 Below is a list of ATS systems that are specific to Japan only: